 Abstract

 There always exists uncertainty and variability in nuclear reactor design and subsequent structural integrity assessments arising from lack of knowledge, modelling approximations or differences between as-manufactured components and as-operated components, plausibly triggering uncertain or variable reactor lives.
 Such uncertainties and variabilities can be understood and quantified using probabilistic techniques together with reliability-based acceptance criteria so as to measure and balance risk.
 Over the past ten years, probabilistic design and assessment have become increasingly desirable in the nuclear sector to underwrite the lives of boiler and reactor internal components such as the through-life management strategies.
 This has led to providing probabilistic structural integrity assessment procedural guidance for the EDF Advanced Gas-cooled Reactors (AGRs) in the UK, which are also being used in developing the probabilistic aspects of new structural integrity design codes for application to high temperature Advanced Modular Reactor (AMR) designs.
-This review article provides a systematic appraisal of the latest literature and unpublished reports from the EDF UK nuclear plants, giving an overview of the existing knowledge of probabilistic/reliability structural integrity methodologies and tools from a multifaceted stance, including failure modes, problem types, material types, employed codes, correlations, probability distributions, etc. The concept of structural reliability analysis at different levels, particularly recently developed Level 1 Reference Damage Model, approximate approaches and Monte Carlo analysis as well as sensitivity analysis is also discussed.
+This review article provides a systematic appraisal of the latest literature and unpublished reports from the EDF UK nuclear plants, giving an overview of the existing knowledge of probabilistic/reliability structural integrity methodologies and tools from a multifaceted stance, including failure modes, problem types, material types, employed codes, correlations, probability distributions, etc. The concept of structural reliability analysis at different levels is discussed, particularly the recently developed Level 1 Reference Damage Model, approximate approaches and Monte Carlo analysis as well as sensitivity analysis.

 Keywords: Probabilistic assessment, Structural integrity, Failure, Nuclear plant.